dyslexic

 Please send me the following details to tease and attract players:

-Controller.
 When the arcade is in a public space, there will not be a keyboard, mouse, or active external USB ports for plugging such devices in, so your game must work completely using only the arcade controller inputs.
 There is a trackball along with buttons for LMB, MMB, and RMB, but it would be best not to rely on these if possible.
 For example, if you have a menu, make the menu options selectable using the joystick and buttons, and not clickable.
 If you do need to use a mouse pointer, maybe consider creating custom cursors that will show up noticeably on a large, high-res monitor!

-The only "labeling" on the controller is the P1 and P2 buttons, and it's just simple little people graphics.
+The only "labeling" on the controller is the p1 and p2 buttons, and it's just simple little people graphics.
 So, the best way to communicate to the player about which buttons to use is graphically.
 For example, you can use something similar to the image below as a figure along with a key (ex: 1 attack, 2 block, 3 jump).
 Please refer to the buttons by their number (1,2,3...) or direction (up, down, ...), and not as "top-left button" or "Z key" or whatever.

 As for coding your game to use the controller, here is the mapping for each button as a keyboard press. (the controller registers itself to the computer as a keyboard)